mickfuzz/phd4/_posts/thesis_chapters/2023-5-5-Data-Methods.md

 <!-- Make point that it is hard to separate out tools and communities.
 In case of Mozilla, code playgrounds, and teach the web, and the culture of developers and teaching communities they are interlinked.
 Discuss and compare to Kafai in book, the lineage of Logo, Scratch.
 Instead the more authentic approach of a real language.
  -->
 As explore in the previous chapter, my motivation for choice of code development tools (Javascript, Phaser and Glitch) were driven by desire to be authentic and extensible.
 Research on project based learning supports the motivational factors of authentic tools.
+In Papert's [-@papert_gears_1980] study of his childhood play with gears he celebrated the joy of understanding processes hidden from others by taking apart and playing with technology.
+This motivational factor of _lifting the lid_ was reflected in a conversations among participants communicating a sense of awe of how much code must be involved in a professional game based on the relative complexity of the code of their simple game.

 As explored above Heathcote highlighted the value and dangers of authentic tools and processes in settings where students may find their novice skills frustrating.
 While there is no suitable comparative data I can draw on my journal notes and past experience and observations from interpretation of video data to share observations on the use of the coding environment.
-A common stream of conversation among adult participants was communicating a sense of awe of how much code must be involved in a professional game based on the relative complexity of the existing code.
-SOURCE.

 The use of code playgrounds significantly reduced technical barriers for students as it removing the process of setting up a server for web development, and the delay of transferring files to the server.
 There were few extended blockages to undertaking work in this environment.
 While there were still some issues of access for some participants, these were mitigated through the use of a shared log in.
 When users struggled to log in or to find the games or assets that they had created earlier there were able to get help from family members or other peers mostly with out having to ask for help from facilitators.